10 tips for organising your tourism services export to Europe

 - Ensure the contract clearly states what your buyer expects from you, checking if it matches what you have agreed, as they will hold you accountable if the service levels are not met.

 Online travel agents (OTAs) specialising in selling trips, guided tours and experiences have become the fastest growing sales channel for these travel products.
 OTAs manage all aspects of the listing online platform, marketing, booking and payment of trips, so they offer considerable opportunities to local operators in developing countries.
-The market is comprised of big names, such as TripAdvisor Experiences, Viator and Airbnb Experiences, alongside newer organisations which often start in one region then look to expand, such as Veltra in Japan and Civitatis in Spain.
-Musement initially concentrated its business in Europe and has now expanded to other continents.
+The market is comprised of big names, such Viator and Airbnb Experiences, alongside newer OTAs that often start in one region and then look to expand, such as Civitatis, which originated in Spain, and Musement, which initially concentrated its business in Europe and has now expanded to other continents.
 Other OTAs specialise in sustainable, cultural experiences or focus on a niche activity, such as Lokal Travel, Visit.org, Traveling Spoon and Responsible Travel.
+A number of OTAs specialise in providing local guides, such as Like a Local, which also allows local tour companies to sign up, and With Locals and Tours by Locals, which provides almost 5,000 guides in 183 countries.

 Listing a trip with an OTA offers many benefits to you as a local operator, because they can generate additional bookings from an international market that would otherwise be difficult or expensive for you to reach on your own.
 You pay only for bookings actually made and OTAs generally act as the merchant of record, which means their commission includes any payment processing fees, such as credit card and currency exchange fees.